 Molasses and gingerbread spices make these Brown Butter Gingerbread Waffles so irresistible that you’ll want to enjoy them year-round!

 I think I’m addicted to gingerbread.
 I just shared this Gingerdoodle Cookie recipe on Wednesday, and these Gingerbread Scones are some of my favorites.
 I keep dreaming up gingerbread recipes and just can’t stop.
 It’s a shame we only enjoy gingerbread treats for a month or two out of the year.
 Really, it’s not right.
-Gingerbread is even irresistible in coffee.
-(You guessed it, the gingerbread latte is my favorite seasonal coffee!)
+Gingerbread coffee is irresistible, too!

 These Brown Butter Gingerbread Waffles are made with molasses, cinnamon, ginger, cloves, and nutmeg.
 I was careful not to skimp on the spices – I wanted plenty of gingerbread flavor to come through in every bite of these waffles.